Alex Hill, D.V.M.

 While working in small animal private practice, Dr. Taylor also volunteered at the Humane Society’s Low Cost Spay and Neuter Clinic and served as a member of the Glynn County Animal Control Advisory Board.
 Her special interests include behavioral medicine, surgery, and oncology.

 Dr. Taylor recently relocated to Savannah and is excited to join the team at Central Animal Hospital.
-She lives with her two dogs, Major (German Shepherd), and Pepper (Blue Healer Mix), and cats, Rita Jones and Kitty Purry.
+She lives with her dog, Major (German Shepherd), and cats, Rita Jones and Kitty Purry.